 Notice of changes

 RANZCO and Cliftons have a contingency plan to address issues on the day of examination.
 There is an invigilator and technical support officer in each venue.
 The relevant RANZCO Examination Chair, Examiner-in-Charge/Subject Leader, Education Coordinator and IT Officer will also monitor all venues.
 In the event of complete computer failure, hard copies of the examination are available for all candidates.

 Online registration for the Semester 2 2018 basic examinations is now available through your trainee dashboard.
-Online registration for the semester 2, 2018 advanced examinations will open on 1 April 2018 and close on 18 May 2018.
+Online registration for the Semester 1 2019 advanced examinations will open on 1 September 2018 and close on 16 November 2018.
 The eligibility requirements for each examination are in the Trainee Progression Policy.

 All examinations are available twice per calendar year.
 COPEM Modules 1 and 2 online examinations are available more frequently.
 The examinations are usually held on the same week each year, except for the semester 1 RACE clinical examination which is affected by Easter.